Danish Realm: Terminology

 Following a referendum on 25 November 2008 (the 30th anniversary of the establishment of home rule in Greenland), the relationship between the Danish and Greenlandic governments changed, with Greenland gaining greater autonomy.
 Further powers were granted to the Greenlandic government on 21 June 2009, including control of the police force, coastguard, and courts.
-Additionally, Greenland now receives fewer Danish subsidies, becoming more self-sufficient.
-As a result of these changes, Greenland was then said to have self rule with minimal support from Denmark, as opposed to "home rule".
+Additionally, Greenland receives fewer Danish subsidies, becoming more self-sufficient.
+As a result of these changes, Greenland is said to have self rule with minimal support from Denmark, as opposed to "home rule".